 The Mount's glorious surf beach is patrolled by lifeguards throughout the summer and by volunteers for the rest of the year.
 The busiest section of the beach is close to Mauao; if you walk eastward toward Papamoa you'll find fewer people and more sand to call your own.

 The beach's reputation as a surfing mecca recently moved up a level with the installation of an artificial reef that produces consistently perfect waves.
 The reef is located 250m offshore and sits 0.4m below the lowest tide level, so it's not visible above water.
 It has been designed to produce fast peeling, tubing, right-hand and left-hand waves, suitable for competent and experienced surfers.

-As befits a resort town by the sea, the Mount has a lively array of cafés, restaurants and shops, as well as naturally heated salt water pools.
+As benefits a resort town by the sea, the Mount has a lively array of cafés, restaurants and shops, as well as naturally heated salt water pools.
+There is a Gourmet Night Market with an incredible selection of food and fresh produce straight from local farms.
 You'll also find plenty to keep you occupied in the outdoors too - big game fishing, dolphin tours, blokarting and dive trips are easy to organise.
 Accommodation options range from private holiday homes to sophisticated serviced apartments and hotels.